boazbk/crypto/lec_07_hash_functions.md

 ## Practical constructions of cryptographic hash functions

-While we discussed hash functions as _keyed_ collections, in practice people often think of a hash function as having being a _fixed keyless function_.
+While we discussed hash functions as _keyed_ collections, in practice people often think of a hash function as being a _fixed keyless function_.
 However, this is because most practical constructions involve some hardwired standardized constants (often known as IV) that can be thought of as a choice of the key.

 Practical constructions of cryptographic hash functions start with a basic block which is known as a _compression function_ $h:\{0,1\}^{2n}\rightarrow\{0,1\}^n$.
 The function $H:\{0,1\}^*\rightarrow\{0,1\}^n$ is defined as
 $H(m_1,\ldots,m_t)=h(h(h(m_1,IV),m_2),\cdots,m_t)$